signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 By combining three simple methods, we've managed to get a cross-validated RMSE lower than the RMSE for any of the three individual models!

-* How much lower does the RMSE get if you add in gradient boosted trees to the ensemble model?
-(The `caretModelSpec()` function can take a `tuneGrid` parameter instead of `tuneLength`.)
+* How much lower does the RMSE get if you add in a $k$-Nearest Neighbors model to the stacked ensemble?
+What about a random forest or a gradient boosted tree?

 In the [`caretEnsemble` documentation](https://cran.r-project.org/web/packages/caretEnsemble/vignettes/caretEnsemble-intro.html), read about how to use `caretStack()` to make a more sophisticated *nonlinear ensemble* from `ensemble_fits`.